Configuring webOS TV Extension

 Launch the Developer Mode app from the webOS TV Launcher and log in to the Developer Mode with your LG account.

-Click the Dev Mode Status button to turn Developer Mode on.
+Click the Dev Mode Status button to turn on Developer Mode.

 Step 2.
 Registering Target Device